uwcartlab/webmapping/Chapter07/readme.md

 *   If you want the text to be in paragraph form, you can simply type in what you want without adding any additional syntax.
 *   Finally, you can insert an images or external links using brackets (`[]`) for the hyperlink text and parentheses (`()`) for the link itself.
 If you insert an image, the image must be synced to your remote repository.

-Now that you know a bit about markdown, let’s start working on the group project proposal.
+Now that you know a bit about Markdown, let’s start working on the group project proposal.
 In your code editor, open the _readme.md_ file from your cloned team repository.
 Add your name as an ordered list element and commit your changes with “Activity 7” in the commit summary (Figure 2.5).

 ![figure7.2.5.png](img/figure7.2.5.png)

-###### Figure 2.5: Adding your name in markdown to _readme.md_
+###### Figure 2.5: Adding your name in Markdown to _readme.md_

 > ### **Add your name to your cloned team repository.
 Commit and push your changes.**